Attractions

 Basilica San Zeno Maggiore

 The Basilica San Zeno is an important Romanesque church in Verona (built in the 12th century).
 Its tufa and brick facade is decorated with a large rose window, the Wheel of Fortune.
-Inside you'll find Romanesque columns, medieval frescoes, and the crypt with the tomb of Saint Zeno.
+Inside, you'll find Romanesque columns, medieval frescoes, and the crypt with the tomb of Saint Zeno.
 With the Verona Card, you can visit this church and the adjacent cloister for free.

 Additional Attractions